SAP-archive/yaas-storefront/Readme.md

 ## Modularity

 At the core of what AngularJS is getting right, right now, are modules and components.
-The storefront architecture was design in best-practice manner to allow extensibility along any folder in the physical architecture.
+The storefront architecture was designed in best-practice manner to allow extensibility along any folder in the physical architecture.
 This is done by grouping files by Component first, then by language Type.
 So for example, a 'SomeFeature' folder that contains controllers, directives, services, templates.
 This structure allows reuse in the ability to add and differentiate any number of similar but different html, controllers, directives, etc. All the way up to the very top of the application in the bootstrap.js file.
 Where it is possible to partition and run in parallel separate variations of the codebase through manual variation of the base module in the angular.bootstrap parameter:

     angular.bootstrap( document, ['ds.app'] );